dennishuneou/WorkOrderTrack/README.md

 Query by Computer Serial Number
 Show productivity of Operator
 # Add export FLASKAPP=run.py to .export
 since if running python3 run.py, the behavior of checkbox in the form works abnormal.
-# firefox looks like some abnormal behavior when exeuting the javascript code to read filw owned but root.
+# firefox looks like some abnormal behavior when exeuting the javascript code to read file owned but root.
 #  chrome works well
 #run with gunicorn
 # add gunicornconfig.py
 gunicorn --config gunicornconfig.py 'app:create_app()'
+# add deployment script